 For most professionals, work-life balance feels unattainable.
 Arranging sufficient time for work and ample time for life – aptly defined as “work-life balance” - has merely become a means of getting through each day – only to repeat it all again tomorrow.

 Copious articles written on work-life balance offer up tools, strategies, and tips to achieve work-life balance.
-Yet, 87% of survey respondents state they are overworked.
+Yet, many Americans state they are overworked.
 Additionally, 29.2% of Americans are likely to work weekends and 26.6% are apt to work nights.
 (Source: Hamermesh and Stancanelli, “Long

 Weekends and Strange Hours”)